 * Practiced in being flexible in body and mind–I do not believe the dancers from Juilliard often play or practice this “silly” game often .

 * Stepping outside of the rational mind and its bureaucracies.
-Having experienced these games multiple times, many adults decide not participate because the keepers of their internal bureaucracies shut down the possibility with heavy judgments.
+Having experienced these games multiple times, many adults decide not to participate because the keepers of their internal bureaucracies shut down the possibility with heavy judgments.

 * Understanding the differences between competitive and cooperative play.
 In a cooperative game, there are only winners because everyone wants to continue to play (there is no part of play where we are not learning).

 This experience can be, and has been, tied to learning an academic skill: writing descriptively.
 After these kinds of experiences, I seldom hear the dreaded curse of near meaningless words.
 “Nice,” “Interesting,” “Like” are rarely are used to describe what we experience through play.
 There is a huge difference of imagery between “I like ice cream,” and “I crave ice cream!”